hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 <br>

 ### When to wear?
 Down jackets are best worn when it’s not that humid.
 I have down jackets for different seasons.
-A thin down jacket for chilly 3-season use when I go backpacking and another thicker down jacket when I go for example on a winter trip to Lapland.
+A thin down jacket for chilly 3-season trips when I go backpacking and another thicker down jacket when I go for example on a winter trip to Lapland.

 ---